-The Child Advocacy Studies certificate is designed to prepare students for the realities of child protection and advocacy.
+The program consists of three courses that prepare students for the realities of child protection and advocacy.
 UW-Platteville’s CAST certificate program also adheres to the standards laid out by the National Child Protection Training Center (NCPTC), which is funded by the U.S. Department of Justice.

 To request more information about UW-Platteville’s online Certificate in Child Advocacy Studies, fill out the form below and download our free brochure.